kkots/ggxrd_hitbox_overlay_2211/README.md

 showJackoServantAttackRange = false

 ; A keyboard shortcut.
-; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.
+; Pressing this shortcut will show/hide the framebar window by changing the "showFramebar" setting.
-; If closingModWindowAlsoHidesFramebar is true, then setting showFramebar to true is not enough, as the main ; mod's UI window must also be open in order to show the framebar.
-If the window is not open, and showFramebar is true, ; then the only way to open it and to show the framebar is with the modWindowVisibilityToggle hotkey. framebarVisibilityToggle =
+; If "closingModWindowAlsoHidesFramebar" is true, then setting "showFramebar" to true is not enough, as the main ; mod's UI window must also be open in order to show the framebar.
+If the window is not open, and "showFramebar" is true, ; then the only way to open it and to show the framebar is with the "modWindowVisibilityToggle" hotkey. framebarVisibilityToggle =

 ; Specify true or false.